BSpoones/Zephyr/Plan.md

 An asyncronous scheduler will be used in combination with a CronTrigger to send reminders that are both repeating and singular.
 When the bot runs & every day, Zephyr will add all applicable events to the scheduler (only adding reminders that will occur on that day for optimisations sake)

+When a private reminder is sent, the reminder embed is sent to the user via a DM, error handling will be in place to check if the message could be sent.
+If not, the reminder will be sent in the channel the command was invoked in, with a reminder to update their safety settings to allow a DM

+To prevent spam, all repeating reminders <24 hours in public channels will be auto set to private (unless an administrator sets it, then the limit is <5m).

+When deleting private reminders, only the creator OR the target of the reminder can delete the reminder.
+On public reminders, only the creator, target or an administrator can delete the reminder.
+Administrators of a server are able to view all public reminders.

+If a user has a public reminder on a server they have left, that reminder will be deleted, with a confirmation sent to the user that the reminder was deleted because they left the server.

 ### Remind every
 Reminds a user | role every x time.
 Using `1h1m1s` time format.
 The command args are as follows:
 ```java